 In the 19th and early 20th centuries anthropologists studied primitive societies.
-Among them treatment for injury and sickness was a mixture of common sense and magic.
-People knew, of course, that falls cause broken bones and fire causes burns.
+Among them, treatment for injury and sickness was a mixture of common sense and magic.
+People knew, of course, that falls cause broken bones, and fire cause burns.
 Animal bites or human weapons cause wounds.
-Primitive people had simple treatments for these things e.g. Australian Aborigines covered broken arms in clay, which hardened in the hot sun.
+Primitive people had simple treatments for these things e.g. Indigenous Australians covered broken arms in clay, which hardened in the hot sun.
 Cuts were covered with fat or clay and bound up with animal skins or bark.
 However primitive people had no idea what caused illness.
 They assumed it was caused by evil spirits or magic performed by an enemy.
-The 'cure' was magic to drive out the evil spirit or break the enemies spell.
+The 'cure' was magic to drive out the evil spirit or break the enemy's spell.

 Ancient Egyptian Medicine

 In about 3000 BC the curtain rises on Egyptian civilization.
 In a civilized society, some people did specialized jobs.
 One of these was the doctor.
 The first doctor known to history was Sekhet-eanach who 'healed the pharaoh's nostrils'.
 (We do not know what was wrong with them).